 Senior executives invite new hires to a quarterly virtual coffee and icebreaker session

-Clearcover’s onboarding process gets new hires acquainted with each other, leadership and executives, which sends a strong message of positive team culture and connection right from the start.
+Clearcover’s onboarding process gets new hires acquainted with each other, leadership and executives, which sends a strong message of positive team culture and connection from the start.

-It’s important to hold one-on-ones to check in with your staff, ask for their input and provide feedback.
 Catching up with team members is not about micromanagement but about building trust between managers and their subordinates through supportive management practices.

 The leadership team also holds monthly “all hands” meetings to share business updates and milestones, recognize employees and follow through on their commitment to conscious leadership principles.